ainurapost/Django_task1/readme.md

 <ul></ul>
 <ul>6.
 Type git clone, and then paste the URL you copied earlier.</ul>
 <ul>7.
 Press Enter to create your local clone.</ul>
 <ul>8.
+Enter to cloned directory by the command : cd "project name"</ul>
+<ul>9.
 To run the project properly creation  and activation of virtual environment needed.
 For this, run below 2 commands:
 <p>>>> python -m venv venv</p>
 <p>>>> Scripts\activate.bat</p>
 </ul>
-<ul>9.
+<ul>10.
 To run application type command: python manage.py runserver </ul>
-<ul>10.
+<ul>11.
+To run application type command: python manage.py runserver </ul>
+<ul>11.
 Thank you for interesting in my project</ul>

 Bellow is a link to my github account.